 Scotland’s landscape is made for exploring

 Tumbling waterfalls, glittering lochs, dramatic cliffs and mysterious forests are features which define it.
 But, which routes best showcase our country’s beauty while being suitable for the whole family?
-There’s a plethora to choose from, but these are our pick of the greatest family walks.
+There’s a plethora of family walks to choose from, but these are our pick of the greatest family walks.
 From locations which inspired Robbie Burns’ poems, to routes on the magical Isle of Skye and the coast of the Borders, there’s something for everyone.

 The Birks of Aberfeldy